Filirom1/front-tests/README.md

-# An exemple how to test your front with mocha and phantomjs
+# An example how to test your front with mocha and phantomjs

 Install phantomjs <http://phantomjs.org/>

-Serve the exemple folder using pushState (use `serve-filirom1`)
+Serve the example folder using pushState (use `serve-filirom1`)

-    $ serve -P exemple
+    $ serve -P example

 Run the phantomjs script: